deuslirio/data-flow-sfl/README.md

 defects4j test
 ```

-### Suspiciousness lists
+### Instructions to run Jaguar
+Jaguar was developed and the experiments were performed using Java 7.
 There are ten ranking metrics available in Jaguar: DRT, Jaccard, Kulczynski2, McCon, Minus, Ochiai, Op, Tarantula, Wong3, and Zoltar.
 You can choose a ranking metric to calculate suspicious program elements bu running the option .
-The SFL lists that we created are available [here](https://github.com/saeg/user-study-sfl/tree/master/susp-lists).
-The lists also contain the time spent to run the programs and create the SFL lists, which we used to analyze the efficiency of DF and CF.

-### Result extractor
+### SFL list analyzer (Podium)
-We created a script to analyze the SFL lists and compute the effectiveness of DF and CF for all programs.
-The extractor is available [here]().
+We created a tool to analyze the SFL lists and compute the effectiveness of DF and CF for all programs.
+The extractor is available [here](https://github.com/saeg/podium).

-### Results
-The results of our experiment are available [here]().

-### Instructions
-Install Java 7, Docker, Ansible, download Jaguar, put the subject program in folder, run the following commands to gather DF and CF spectra.
-After that, run the analyzer to compute the results and create the output.

-### Java version
-Jaguar was developed and the experiments were performed using Java 7.

-### Virtual machine / Container
-We created a [container](https://) that contains all the necessary resources to run the experiment.
-You'll just need to run the following command:

 ### Help
 Feel free to ask us in case of doubts.